 We encourage you to research local clinics and therapists in your hometown.
 We can also help connect you with practitioners in your community.

-The Family and Couples Program has a positive tone.
+The Family and Couples Weekend has a positive tone.
 We adhere to scientific and therapeutic best practices.
 All information provided in the program is based on a evidence-based research.